 TINY BAMBOO!
 While the normal smallest diameter we offer is 7ga, for a limited time we have the material to make 11ga, 10ga, 9ga, and 8ga bamboo plugs!

 DISCOUNTS: Several types of drilled stone plugs have been permanently marked down!
 Several prices are 25% up to 58% off.
 Click here to jump to that section.

 In addition, several pairs of stone saddle-shaped plugs on that same page have been discounted.

 Finally, bone tapers and horn hairpipes as shown in this section have been marked down to HALF OFF.

 GOLD: Though prices for gold shot up dramatically in the past years, we have NOT raised our prices on our offerings in gold.
 This includes new ethnographic gold jewelry such as nostril screws, and antique gold from India, Central and South America.
 This means these items are a better deal than ever before.

-RESEARCH PAPERS: I have made available a paper I wrote for the 'Woods' lecture of the Association of Professional Piercers (APP) convention here: Basic Wood Anatomy and Behavior.
+RESEARCH PAPERS: Erica's paper written for the 'Woods' lecture of the Association of Professional Piercers (APP) convention is available here: Basic Wood Anatomy and Behavior.
 Enjoy!

 A completely revised version of the Wood Hazards paper has also been posted.